hanwang92/Shining/README.md

   3) run "Shining" app on your phone

-You can also download the whole repo and open in Unity, Some in-game footage is also attached in root directory
+You can also download the whole repo and open in Unity, A preview video "Shining.wmv" and in-game footage is also attached in root directory